MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 The document is divided into the following information:

-- *Chapter 1, “Basic security recommendations,”* provides some basic security recommendations for you to complete to help make your Microsoft Dynamics GP data as secure as possible.
+- *Chapter 1, "Basic security recommendations,"* provides some basic security recommendations for you to complete to help make your Microsoft Dynamics GP data as secure as possible.

-- *Chapter 2, “Securing the server operating system,”* provides information about securing the server operating system.
+- *Chapter 2, "Securing the server operating system,"* provides information about securing the server operating system.

-- *Chapter 3, “Network security,”* provides information about securing your network.
+- *Chapter 3, "Network security,"* provides information about securing your network.

-- *Chapter 4, “Virus protection,”* provides information about the different types of viruses that exist and what you can do to help keep your computers from being infected by a virus.
+- *Chapter 4, "Virus protection,"* provides information about the different types of viruses that exist and what you can do to help keep your computers from being infected by a virus.

-- *Chapter 5, “Microsoft Dynamics GP security,”* provides an overview of the security features available in Microsoft Dynamics GP.
+- *Chapter 5, "Microsoft Dynamics GP security,"* provides an overview of the security features available in Microsoft Dynamics GP.

-- *Chapter 6, “The Microsoft Dynamics GP database security model,”* provides information about the Microsoft Dynamics GP database security model.
+- *Chapter 6, "The Microsoft Dynamics GP database security model,"* provides information about the Microsoft Dynamics GP database security model.

-- *Chapter 7, “Core application security tasks,”* lists the most secure options for completing common security tasks in Microsoft Dynamics GP.
+- *Chapter 7, "Core application security tasks,"* lists the most secure options for completing common security tasks in Microsoft Dynamics GP.

-- *Chapter 8, “Frequently asked questions,”* contains answers to frequently asked questions about security in Microsoft Dynamics GP.
+- *Chapter 8, "Frequently asked questions,"* contains answers to frequently asked questions about security in Microsoft Dynamics GP.

 ### Resources available from the Help menu